ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 5. Select the Show All Concepts button in the top right corner to reset the graph.

 6. Repeat for multiple concepts if desired.
+Filtering by more concepts will yield more results.
+Filtering by the "insects" and "land management" concepts will return fields that have been tagged with either the "insects" or "land management" concepts but not necessarily both.

 Quick Results Evaluation (optional)